MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-708.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Track order statuses to keep customers updated.
+* Track order status to keep customers updated.
 * Spot potential shipment issues to manage customer expectations.
 * Determine which orders to prioritize based on shipment status and expected delivery dates.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze your outstanding sales orders to understand your expected sales volume grouped by item.
+* Understand expected sales volumes for items by analyzing outstanding sales orders.
-* Compare your overall outstanding shipments with the planned shipment date to highlight any overdue back orders.
+* Highlight overdue back orders by comparing overall outstanding shipments with the planned shipment date.
-* Identify any shipments that are delayed or at risk of being delayed to address customer complaints proactively.
+* Address customer complaints proactively by identifying shipments that are delayed, or are at risk of being delayed.

-As a logistics coordinator, use the report to:
+Logistics coordinators use the report to:

-* Monitor backorders to optimize shipment schedules.
+* Optimize shipment schedules by monitoring back orders.
-* Ensure accurate discount application to prevent revenue leakage.
+* Prevent revenue leakage by ensuring accurate discount applications.
-* Use the report to ensure that shipments are on schedule and that any potential issues are addressed proactively.
+* Proactively address potential issues and ensure shipments are on schedule.

 ## Try the report